Concordia, Sinaloa

 Concordia is a city and its surrounding municipality in the Mexican state of Sinaloa.
-The town is noted for manufacture of artesinal wooden furniture, symbolized by the giant chair in the town plaza.
+The town is noted for manufacture of artisanal wooden furniture, symbolized by the giant chair in the town plaza.
 According to 2010 census, it had a population of 8,328 inhabitants.

 Founded as Villa de San Sebastián in 1565 by Francisco de Ibarra, Concordia was originally a center of gold, silver and copper mining.
 The main church, San Sebastián, was built in 1785 with an ornate baroque facade.